Clarkson-Applied-Data-Science/IA62601_F25_flight_species_incident/README.md

 ## Questions & Analyses

 This dataset supports a wide range of ecological and aviation-safety questions.
+Altitude related analysis ,
 ### 1. By Species / Taxonomic Class

 - **Species-level frequency**